 Broccoli leaves can make a good raw salad.
 One of my favorite ways to do it is to cut them into fine shreds, or chiffonade.

-Steaming is another good thing to do with broccoli leaves.
+Steaming is another good thing to do with these.
 Remove the ribs, then cut into pieces and steam for 30 seconds, or until they’re tender and taste good to you.
 I like mine to be fresh and vibrant green—not overcooked.
 Cooking time will depend on the age of your leaves and your personal taste though.

 Using leaves as a wrapper (Dolmas)

 Just like grape leaves, broccoli leaves can be blanched and stuffed.
 They’re more tender than grape leaves and can be used to make large rolls.